mlx93/ClipForge/README.md

 ### Production (macOS)

 Download the latest release from [GitHub Releases](https://github.com/mlx93/ClipForge/releases):
-- `ClipForge-1.1.0.dmg` - Intel Mac
+- `SimpleCut-2.0.0.dmg` - Intel Mac
-- `ClipForge-1.1.0-arm64.dmg` - Apple Silicon Mac
+- `SimpleCut-2.0.0-arm64.dmg` - Apple Silicon Mac

 #### First-Time Installation on macOS

-**Important:** ClipForge is not code-signed with an Apple Developer ID. macOS Gatekeeper will show a security warning on first launch.
+**Important:** SimpleCut is not code-signed with an Apple Developer ID. macOS Gatekeeper will show a security warning on first launch.

-**To install and run ClipForge:**
+**To install and run SimpleCut:**

 1. **Download** the appropriate DMG file for your Mac
 2. **Mount** the DMG by double-clicking it
-3. **Drag** ClipForge.app to your Applications folder
+3. **Drag** SimpleCut.app to your Applications folder
 4. **First Launch** - macOS will block the app:
-   - You'll see: *"ClipForge.app can't be opened because it is from an unidentified developer"*
+   - You'll see: *"SimpleCut.app can't be opened because it is from an unidentified developer"*

 5. **Bypass Gatekeeper** (choose either method):

    **Method 1 (Recommended):**
    - Go to **System Preferences** → **Security & Privacy** → **General** tab
-   - You'll see a message: *"ClipForge.app was blocked from use"*
+   - You'll see a message: *"SimpleCut.app was blocked from use"*
    - Click **"Open Anyway"**
    - Click **"Open"** in the confirmation dialog

    **Method 2:**
-   - Right-click (or Control-click) on **ClipForge.app** in Applications
+   - Right-click (or Control-click) on **SimpleCut.app** in Applications
    - Select **"Open"** from the context menu
    - Click **"Open"** in the dialog that appears